emlid/emlid-docs/docs/reach/common/tutorials/opus-workflow.md

 !!! note ""
     In this guide, we will show you how to process raw data from Reach RS2 using the Static method.

-You can learn more about NOAA's OPUS service on their [official site.](https://www.ngs.noaa.gov/OPUS/about.jsp)
+You can learn more about NOAA's OPUS service on their [official site](https://www.ngs.noaa.gov/OPUS/about.jsp).

 ## Placing the Reach

 Place a Reach device precisely above the marked point on the tripod and level it.
-[Learn more about placing Reach receiver in this docs entry.](placing-the-base.md)
+Learn more about placing Reach receiver in this [guide](placing-the-base.md).

 <div style="text-align: center;"><img src="../img/reach/ppp-introduction/placing-reach-rs2.png" style="width: 600px;"></div>

 ## Recording RINEX data on Reach

-- Go to the *RTK Settings* tab
+- Go to the the *GNSS settings* tab
 - Choose **Static** Positioning mode, enable **GPS** only and set up the update rate to **1 Hz**
 - Navigate to the *Logging* tab
 - Select RINEX 2.XX **Raw data** format